 Expeller-Pressed vs Cold-Pressed Oils

-Terms like "expeller-pressed" and "cold-pressed" often appear on cooking oil labels, leaving many wondering: what's the difference?
+Terms like "expeller-pressed" and "cold-pressed" often appear on cooking oil labels, leaving many wondering: what's the difference and why does it matter?

 Expeller-Pressed Oils